pharmaverse/logrxaddin/README.md

 It is for single file submission only.
 There is **no** batch submit interface, but that could be on the horizon!

+A gif will appear showcasing the Addin - give it a sec to load.  :)

 ![Logrx Animation](../assets/logrx_gif.gif?raw=true)